yourjelly/odoo/doc/howtos/web.rst

 .. warning::

-    templates should have a single non-``t`` root element, especially if they're set as a widget's :attr:`~odoo.Widget.template`.
+    templates should have a single non-``t`` root element, especially if they're set as a widget's :attr:`~web.Widget.template`.
 If there are multiple "root elements", results are undefined (usually only the first root element will be used and the others will be ignored)